w3c-social/Social-APIs-Brainstorming/README.md

 ## Notes
 * In ActivityPump, following someone results in seeing everything they post directed to their followers
-* "quiet posting" in AP doesn't exist, e.g. you can't make something public and *not* have it pushed to everyone
+* "quiet posting" in AP doesn't exist, e.g. you can't make something public and *not* have it pushed to everyone-